AnthonyThe/DiscreteStructures/Assignment3.md

 |---------|

 ```
-For some cities, all travelers love the city, but nobody who lives in the city loves it.
+all travelers love some cities, but all the people who live in those cities do not love it.
 ∀y∀x(Traveler(y)^City(x)^Lives(y, x)) -> ¬Loves(y, x)
 ```